Translational Immunology Center Research

 Our scientists use cutting-edge technologies to analyze the immune system, with particular emphasis on emerging high-dimensional technologies such as multiparameter flow cytometry and single-cell sequencing.

-These technologies and innovative tools for their computational analysis are being developed by multiple faculty, including Adriana Heguy, PhD; Kelly V. Ruggles, PhD; Neville Sanjana, PhD; Aristotelis Tsirigos, PhD; and Itai Yanai, PhD; and implemented at NYU Langone’s Precision Immunology Laboratory and Applied Bioinformatics Laboratories, the New York Genome Center, and other facilities.
+These technologies and innovative tools for their computational analysis are being developed by multiple faculty, including Adriana Heguy, PhD; Kelly V. Ruggles, PhD; Neville Sanjana, PhD; Aristotelis Tsirigos, PhD; and Itai Yanai, PhD; and implemented at NYU Langone’s Cytometry and Cell Sorting Laboratory, Genome Technology Center, and Applied Bioinformatics Laboratories, the New York Genome Center, and other facilities.

 History of Immunology at NYU

 Immunology research at NYU has a long history featuring multiple outstanding scientists.
 Michael Heidelberger, who is widely considered a “father of immunochemistry” for his role in characterizing antigen–antibody interactions, worked at NYU from 1964 until his death in 1991.
 Zoltan Ovary joined NYU as a faculty member in 1959, where he made critical early discoveries in the mechanism of anaphylaxis.
 Jeanette Thorbecke worked at NYU from 1957 until her death in 2001; she made major contributions to the study of immune responses and was elected a president of the American Association of Immunologists (AAI) in 1989–90.